jakubyler/GameLengthPrediction/README.md

 # GameLengthPrediction

-In this project we predicty League of Legends game length based on match characteristics.
+In this project we predict League of Legends game length based on match characteristics.

 Libraries:
 numpy, pandas, matplotlib, seaborn, sklearn